Kathleen Clark

-Ms. Clark was twice selected to attend the Eugene O’Neill National Playwright Conference with her plays Southern Comforts and Banner.
+Clark was twice selected to attend the Eugene O'Neill National Playwright Conference with her plays Southern Comforts and Banner.
 Her play "Awilda" was a semifinalist for the O'Neill National Playwrights Conference, is a finalist for the Southwest Theatre Production competition and had a reading at the Berkshire Theatre Festival directed by Jayne Atkinson.
-Clark's play, "The Way We Dance" had readings at the NJ Repertory Theatre and in NYC directed by Marsha Mason with original music by Danny Abosch.
+Clark's play "The Way We Dance" had readings at the NJ Repertory Theatre and in NYC directed by Marsha Mason with original music by Danny Abosch.
 Other reading series development work includes Williamstown Theatre Festival, New York Stage & Film, Manhattan Theatre Club and the LA Center Theatre Group.
 She is published by Concord Theatricals and is represented by Jack Tantleff at Paradigm.
-As a teaching artist, she was on the faculty of the MFA Writing for Stage and Screen low residency program at the New Hampshire Institute of Art. and is currently on the faculty of the MFA Creative Writing program at Fairfield University.
-Clark is married to theatrical producer and owner of Feinstein's/54 Below Richard Frankel.
-They have three children, Josh, Clark and Elisabeth Frankel.
+As a teaching artist, she was on the faculty of the MFA Writing for Stage and Screen low residency program at the New Hampshire Institute of Art. and is currently on the faculty of the low residency MFA Creative Writing/Dramatic Writing program at Fairfield University.
+Clark is married to theatrical producer and founder/Managing Director of 54 Below Richard Frankel.